bimd-project/bimd/README.md

 - File 7 R codes

 ## Where can you find more information on indices?
 In 2023, we published our findings in the article ['Measuring small-area level deprivation in Belgium: The Belgian Index of Multiple Deprivation'](https://doi.org/10.1016/j.sste.2023.100587) in the Journal of Spatial and Spatio-temporal Epidemiology.
-You can also contact me directly [via email](martina.otavova@uclouvain.be).
+You can also contact Martina Otavova via email (martina.otavova@uclouvain.be).